Santana apple trees

 More about apple trees

-Apple trees are generally easy to grow, and because there are so many apple varieties there is invariably a good choice for almost any growing situation, from cool temperate to subtropical.
+Apple trees are generally easy to grow, and because there are so many apple varieties there is invariably a good choice for almost any growing situation.

 Apples display perhaps a greater range of flavours, appearance, and texture than any other tree fruits.
-This diversity makes apples a particularly satisifying fruit for home cultivation.
-Without much difficulty (or space) one can grow a number of different apple trees which will keep a family supplied with fresh apples from mid-summer to late autumn, and with a good spread of flavours and uses.
+This diversity makes apples a particularly satisfying fruit for home cultivation.
+Without much difficulty (or space) you can grow a number of different apple trees which will keep a family supplied with fresh apples from mid-summer to late autumn, and with a good spread of flavours and uses.